InteractionDesignFoundation/handbook/guides/expectations.md

 1. Strong knowledge of HTML technologies and at least one modern JS framework and understand how it works.
 1. Middle-level knowledge of at least one different JS framework OR strong understanding of design patterns.

-# Specific expectations for Video Calls

-Since we work remotely, video calls are essential for us to communicate.
-Here are what we expect from every IDF developer while on (video) calls:

-1. Always turn on video — unless the bandwidth suffers, at which point one or more people switch to audio-only.
-1. Be mindful of background noise in your end.
-If you are in a noisy place, that noise will get transmitted to everyone and will interrupt the team's concentration.
-In this case, you merely mute and unmute your microphone whenever you are speaking/not speaking.
-1. Make eye contact and be mentally 110% there so the developer who's talking can feel your presence and not feel like talking to a computer screen :-)
-1. Pay attention to other team members; they may ask for help, OR you may notice that they need help without directly asking.
-    Especially the daily calls are a chance for all of us to be on the same page AND help others to save time & sanity so that we operate as efficiently as possible.
-1. Make sure you've read and re-read the guidelines on [Scrum Updates](/guides/scrum/scrumTeam.md) and [Scrum overview](/guides/scrum/overview.md) so that you, for example, don't give lengthy updates on insignificant stuff ("..and then I corrected a typo on page XYZ..." :-) )

 ## Short articles to read

 Now, please read the following very short articles: